Man killed after setting house on fire with fireworks - NewsBreak

 According to police, officers responded to the 11770 block of Fairwynde Circle Saturday for reports of a domestic issue.

-When police arrived on the scene, officers say the suspect set off large fireworks inside and outside of the home, which caused the house to catch fire.‘Heroic efforts:’ Mother, child rescued after near-drowning in Kent
+When police arrived on the scene, officers say the suspect set off large fireworks inside and outside of the home, which caused the house to catch fire.Rapper Tekashi 6ix9ine says he gave $20K to family selling flowers on roadside

 There were two children in the home, ages 8 and 7.